RaduBesliu/blockchain-voting-system/README.md

 📝A migration script deploys all contracts in the correct order and sets up initial states.

+## Tests
-**Tests** are written in JavaScript to verify the functionality of each contract, including candidate management, voting mechanics, winner determination, and oracle integration.
+* JavaScript file where the functionality of each contract, including candidate management, voting mechanics, winner determination, and oracle integration is verified.

 ## Oracle Integration: